 California residents who obtain online degrees while residing in the state must meet the same requirements as other residents — that is, they cannot add California-specific content or other areas of instruction post-degree.
 Out-of-state applicants may be able to add units and courses to their degrees earned outside of California.

-The PCCI must be supervised by an approved supervisor who has documented two years of clinical experience as a California LPCC, Licensed Marriage and Family Therapist, Licensed Clinical Social Worker, Licensed Clinical Psychologist, or Physician certified in psychiatry by the American Board of Psychiatry and Neurology.
-The supervisor must be licensed for at least two years in California, have received professional training in supervision, and have a license that is current and valid.
+The PCCI must be supervised by an approved supervisor who has documented two years of clinical licensed experience as a California LPCC, Licensed Marriage and Family Therapist, Licensed Clinical Social Worker, Licensed Clinical Psychologist, or Physician certified in psychiatry by the American Board of Psychiatry and Neurology.

 Examinations required for LPCC licensing include the National Clinical Mental Health Counselor Exam and the California LPCC Law and Ethics Exam.
-The California Board of Behavioral Science will provide registration forms for both exams when responding to the applicant.
-Applicants have 12 months from the date of BBS’s letter to pass all required exams.
+Upon approval from the California Board of Behavioral Sciences, applicants will have 12 months from the date of BBS’s letter to pass all required exams.
 Aspiring LPCCs who are licensed in other states will need to have their education and supervised experience approved by the BBS before they are eligible to take the California LPCC Law and Ethics Exam and the NCMHCE, if they have not already passed it.
-(As the NCMHCE is required for counselor licensing in many other states, applicants who have already passed it are not required to retake it.)

 National Clinical Mental Health Counselor Exam

-Once LPCC applicants receive an exam registration from the BBS, they will submit it to the National Board for Certified Counselors, which may take up to four weeks to process it.
+Once LPCC applicants receive an exam registration from the BBS, they will submit it to the National Board for Certified Counselors, which may take up to four weeks to process.

 The National Clinical Mental Health Counselor Exam (NCMHCE) tests knowledge of assessment and diagnosis, counseling and psychotherapy, and administration, consultation, and supervision.
 It consists of 10 clinical mental-health counseling cases and assesses clinical problem-solving ability by testing identification, analysis, diagnosis, and treatment.

-The California LPCC Law and Ethics Exam is administered by the BBS.
-LPCC applicants will receive information about this exam from the BBS upon approval of their application.
+The California LPCC Law and Ethics Exam is administered by the BBS and is required by all interns during their first year of internship.